 The Fontbonne Bookstore provides a list of the textbooks for all classes each semester.
 The booklist is available online at http://www.bkstr.com/fontbonnestore/shop/textbooks-and-course-materials?cm_sp=GlobalJuly122016BTS-_-HeroTextbooks-_-201.

 Fontbonne will allow a student to charge books on his account if he has been approved for financial aid in excess of his tuition and fees.
-A book voucher will be available at Business Office for this purpose.
+A book voucher can be requested by filling out the form on the Business Office page.
+The Business Office will confirm your eligibility, and you will receive an email confirmation from WuFoo within 48 hours after submitting the application.
 Generally, book vouchers are available one week prior to the first day of classes and will remain available until financial aid is posted to the student account.
 A student I.D. must be presented, and only the student may charge on his account.
 Some restrictions may apply.